forehalo/materialize-blog/readme.md

 > The `db:seed` command will seed all tables.
 If you just want to pre-generate an admin account, run with option `--class=AdminTableSeeder`

 Now you can login dashboard at `/dashboard` with name `admin` or email `admin@example.com`, password `admin`.

+## Pages

+Materialize-blog also provide a way to publish pages.
+What you need to do is just writing a markdown file and store it under `storage/pages` folder.
+Then, you can access it by url `https://example.com/pages/{name}`, `name` is the markdown file name without extension `.md`.
+There is an existent page named `about`.
+Try it out.

 ## Custom